Adrianjewell91/how-to-code/README.md

 At the same time, for a very knowledgeable reader, it will occur to the them that the subdivisions being described could in fact be subdivided more, perhaps into physical movements of the body or eyes, ad infinitum.
 It is the engineers job to know that this particular series of instruction is best suited for trasnforming into code, and any software engineer is have this knowledge from simply learning to code.

 So there, subdivision highlights the ways in which the engineer reaches an understand of their mental processes as they transform inputs to outputs.
 It also brings the engineer closer to the 'code', so to speak, so that implementing the strategy becomes easier.
 Certainly, the journey doesn't stop here for the engineer.
 In fact, it  just began, for the task ahead is now to implement their strategy.
 But as wise people have said, "Where there is a will, there is a way," so the engineer is not worried about how he or she will realize the vision.
 The programmer trusts in their research skills and resourcefullness.

+Still, there are certain strategies the engineers employ while learning to code that are worth mentioning briefly.
+The first is debugging.
+When debugging, the engineer look at code very closely while it is running.
+This is a supremely important skill to master.
+The second skill is doing code on paper.
+The profound truth about software engineering is the software often cannot be understood when it is read or conceived.
+Therefore, the engineer must actually run the code on a piece of paper, step by step, inorder to fully understand the code.
+Literature for how to accomplish these two technique abounds, so the author will simply highlight their common usage when an engineer writes code or is learning the workings of a computer program written by somebody else.
+The tips below will help an individual get started in coding.

+Tips to Get Started:

+1. Take a free online coding course (Codecademy.com is good, python or javascript are good to start).
+2. Ask an engineer to teach you how to: debug, do code on paper, and "research documentation."
+3. Do problems on leetcode.com and codesignal.com ( for codesignal: arcade or interview problems).
+4. Apply this problem solving process to the problems.